AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-folder-level.md

 Once the default output presets have been created in the system, all DITA maps created after that will use the default presets to generate output.
 However, all existing DITA maps would continue to use the output presets that were earlier configured with them.
 If you want to apply the new output preset on all existing DITA maps, then you need to run the Apply preset changes workflow.

 In addition to the presets configured at the global or enterprise level, a publisher would still have the rights to create more output presets.
 However, those presets are tied to the DITA map for which they are created.
-For more details about creating regular output presets for a DITA map, see *Create, edit, duplicate, or remove an output preset* in the Using Adobe Experience Manager Guides.
+For more details about creating regular output presets for a DITA map depending on the setup you are using, see *Create, edit, duplicate, or remove an output preset* in the Using Adobe Experience Manager Guides.

 Perform the following steps to configure global or folder-specific output presets: